Best Gifts for Camping Under $200

 1.Sunglasses

-From stylish aviators to sportier options with aerodynamic anti-fog features, Nike has a range of sunglass styles that can protect campers’ eyes from the sun.
-Consider a pair with polarized lenses, which help reduce reflective glare from snow and water.
+From stylish aviators to sportier options with aerodynamic anti-fog features, Nike has a range of sunglasses styles that can protect campers' eyes from the sun.
+Consider a pair with polarised lenses, which help reduce reflective glare from snow and water.

-For car campers, a large water bottle might suffice, but for backpackers who hike to their destination, a hydration vest is a practical choice that hold several liters of water to sip on the go.
-Nike’s hydration vests are made with form-fitting, lightweight fabrics that are ultra-breathable and won't slow hikers down on the trail.
+For car campers, a large water bottle might suffice, but for backpackers who hike to their destination, a hydration gilet is a practical choice that can hold several litres of water to sip on the go.
+Nike's hydration gilets are made from form-fitting, lightweight fabrics that are ultra-breathable and won't slow hikers down on the trail.

 3.A Jacket or Fleece

-A wind- and water-resistant jacket will help keep campers warm and dry even when the weather gets testy.
-Nike ACG jackets come with a variety of features, including lightweight and wind-repellant styles made for unexpected weather on warm-temperature days, so they can easily be packed away when not in use.
+A wind- and water-resistant jacket will help keep campers warm and dry even if the weather turns.
+Nike ACG jackets come with a variety of features, including lightweight and wind-repellent styles made for unexpected weather on warm-temperature days, so they can be packed away easily when not in use.

 4.Trail Shoes